-If you are a non-citizen of the United States who has been apprehended by the immigration authorities, and it's clear that you have no right to remain here or any realistic defense to removal (deportation), the next question becomes, under what circumstances will you leave?
-This question is an important one in terms of preserving any rights you may have to return to the U.S. in the future.
-Your two main options are likely to be:
+If you are a non-citizen of the United States who has been apprehended by the immigration authorities, and it's clear that you have no right to remain here or any realistic defense to removal (deportation), the next question is, under what circumstances will you leave?
+This question is an important one in terms of preserving any rights you might have to legally return to the U.S. in the future.

-The most likely basis is that you are either inadmissible (fall into a category of people who the law says should not be allowed to enter the U.S.) or deportable (fall into a category of people who, despite having had a right to be in the U.S., such as a visa or green card, have done something such that this right can be taken away; or who in the U.S. without permission (undocumented or illegal)).
+The most likely basis is that you are either inadmissible (fall into a category of people who the law says should not be allowed to enter the U.S.) or deportable (fall into a category of people who, despite possibly having had a right to be in the U.S., such as a visa or green card, have done something such that this right can be taken away; or who in the U.S. without permission (undocumented or illegal)).

-If you are ordered removed, Immigration and Customs Enforcement (ICE) is required to physically remove you from the U.S. within 90 days from the date the removal order becomes final.
-See Section 241(a)(1)(A) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1231.)
+If you are ordered removed, Immigration and Customs Enforcement (ICE) is required to physically remove you from the U.S. within 90 days from the date the judge's removal order becomes final.
+(See § 241(a)(1)(A) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1231.)
 If you've been found to have committed certain types of crimes, you will be held in detention, without bond or other pre-removal condition of release, during that 90-day period.

 Another supposed benefit of voluntary departure is that it does not lead to a period of inadmissibility based on a previous order of deportation.
-But this benefit becomes meaningless if you have already spent one year or more unlawfully in the United States, in which case you're subject to a separate ground of inadmissibility, which bars your return to the U.S. for ten years.
+But this benefit becomes all but meaningless if you have already spent one year or more unlawfully in the United States, in which case you're subject to a separate ground of inadmissibility, which bars your return to the U.S. for ten years.

 Before even considering the choice between voluntary departure and removal, make absolutely sure that you have exhausted all possibilities for staying in the U.S. legally.
 A lawyer can help you with this, and also help represent you in immigration court (removal) proceedings.